The Word from Main Street

 Source: Nasdaq Dorsey Wright

-Below is the most recent DALI (Dynamic Asset Level Investing) Indicator showing Commodities, International Equities, and Domestic Equities continuing to jockey for position.
+Below is the most recent D.A.L.I.
+(Dynamic Asset Level Investing) Indicator showing International Equities and Domestic Equities in the top two spots, while both maintain a commanding lead over Cash and Fixed Income.

 Source: Nasdaq Dorsey Wright